ossf/scorecard-action/README.md

 The workflow is preconfigured to run on every repository contribution.
 Results are available on the GitHub code-scanning dashboard[TODO:ADD LINK?] for remediation.

-## Verify Runs and Find Results
+## Verify Runs and View Results
-To verify that the Action is running successfully,
+To verify that the Action is running successfully, click the repository's Actions tab and view recent runs.

--go to Action tab
--see if the action run succeeds
--then go to Security> Scanning results
--should have a list of results
+To view a list of results from each run, go to the Security tab and click "Code Scanning Alerts."

+## Manual Action Set Up

-If you prefer to manually set up the Scorecards GitHub Action, use the following inputs.
+If you prefer to manually set up the Scorecards GitHub Action, use the following values.

 ### Inputs